Posted on June 22, 2011

 But the pendulum’s sort of swung the other way, and the busier I get, business-wise, the more I forget to document my own family, like, ever, which isn’t good either.

 So I’m going to try to return to blogging personal photos once a week, when I can remember to do so.
-People tell me that the little one in particular is a big hit.
-The world is her stage right now, and she knows it.

 Taking a break from watching the teenage guy mow our lawn to show off an owie and receive appropriate sympathy